unitaryfund/qrack/README.md

 While the OpenCL framework is available by default on most modern Macs, the C++ header `cl.hpp` is usually not.
 One option for building for OpenCL on Mac is to download this header file and include it in the Qrack project folder under include/OpenCL (as `cl.hpp`).
 The OpenCL C++ header can be found at the Khronos OpenCL registry:

 https://www.khronos.org/registry/OpenCL/

+Otherwise, Homebrew offers a package with the headers: [opencl-clhpp-headers](https://formulae.brew.sh/formula/opencl-clhpp-headers) is the preferred method of installing headers, if `brew` is available.

 ## Building and Installing Qrack on Windows